liferay/clay/clayui.com/content/docs/css-framework/satellites/cards.md

 	</div>
 </div>

-<p>Use classes <code>card-item-first</code> and <code>card-item-last</code> on elements that appear at the beginning or ending of your card.
-It styles the border-radius to match the card's border-radius.
-These classes work similar to Bootstrap 4's <code>.card-img-top</code> and <code>.card-img-bottom</code> but also covers left and right.</p>
+<p>To style the border-radius to match the card's border-radius, add the <code>card-item-first</code> and <code>card-item-last</code> classes to elements that appear at the beginning or end of the card, respectively.
+These classes work similar to Bootstrap 4's <code>.card-img-top</code> and <code>.card-img-bottom</code> classes, but they also cover the left and right.</p>

 <div class="row">
 	<div class="col-md-4 col-6">